-Ref: Saffron Valley Collegiate, Careers Education Information Advice and Guidance (CEIAG) - Provider Access Policy
+Reference: Saffron Valley Collegiate, Careers Education Information Advice and Guidance (CEIAG) - Provider Access Policy

-1. Introduction
+Introduction

-Curriculum Intent: to ensure the personal and social needs of pupils are properly identified, in a timely manner, and that they are supported to thrive and achieve their potential, (academically, socially and emotionally), underpinned by sound management of behaviour for learning.
+Curriculum Intent: to ensure the personal and social needs of students are properly identified, in a timely manner, and that they are supported to thrive and achieve their potential, (academically, socially and emotionally), underpinned by sound management of behaviour for learning.
 The curriculum provides opportunities for learners to develop and build a strong sense of their best self.

-Saffron Valley Collegiate (SVC) is committed to progressing all pupils on to suitable post-16 pathways, enabling them to follow their career ambitions.
-To this end, every student has access to a qualified careers adviser who provides Careers Education Information Advice and Guidance (CEIAG); a forum for students to explore options to the fullest.
+Saffron Valley Collegiate (SVC) is committed to progressing all students on to suitable post-16 pathways, enabling them to follow their career ambitions.
+To this end, every student has access to a qualified Careers Adviser who provides Careers Education Information Advice and Guidance (CEIAG); a forum for students to explore options to the fullest.

-The KS3/4 curriculum enables all pupils to access post 16 education or training at an appropriate level, reflecting their ability.
+The Key Stage 3/4 curriculum enables all students to access post-16 education or training at an appropriate level, reflecting their ability.